Linnchoeuh/libprinto/README.md

 ```
 $> gcc main.c -lprinto
 $> ./a.out
 Hey!
-This an example where I add the number 3 to show you how it work.
-Really similar to printf isn't it?
+This an example where I add the number 3 to show you how it work
 ```

 ### generate_str()